Harvey Langi

-Havea Hikuleo "Harvey" Langi (born September 24, 1992) is an American football linebacker for the Las Vegas Raiders of the National Football League (NFL).
-He played college football at Utah and BYU and has also been a member of the New England Patriots and New York Jets.
+Havea Hikuleo "Harvey" Langi (born September 24, 1992) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the BYU Cougars and has also been a member of the New England Patriots and New York Jets.

 Professional career

 On January 10, 2017, it was announced that Langi had accepted an invitation to appear in the Reese's Senior Bowl.
 On January 28, 2017, Langi attended the 2017 Senior Bowl and recorded three combined tackles and made the game-winning interception to help the South defeat the North 16-15.
 His game-winning interception came on a two-point conversion after a North touchdown.
 Pitt's Nathan Peterman's pass ricocheted off a defender and Langi ended up with the interception to seal the victory.
 He attended the NFL Combine, but was only able to perform the bench press, vertical jump, and broad jump due to an injured hamstring.
 On March 24, 2017, he participated at BYU's pro day, along with teammates Jamaal Williams, Taysom Hill, Kai Nacua, and 14 others.
 Team representatives and scouts from 26 NFL teams attended as Langi performed the 40-yard dash, 20-yard dash, 10-yard dash, short shuttle, and three-cone drill.
 Langi also performed positional drills, but opted to stand on his combine performance in the broad, vertical, and bench.
 He was projected to go as early as the fourth or fifth round, as late as the seventh, or become an undrafted free agent.
 Langi was ranked as the 13th best inside linebacker prospect in the draft by NFLDraftScout.com.